Humanistic Buddhist Monastic Life Program (HBMLP)

-For over 15 years, Woodenfish has offered program scholarships to ALL HBMLP participants to offset the costs associated with the time off of work or study and travel to China.
+For over 20 years, Woodenfish has offered program scholarships to ALL HBMLP participants to offset the costs associated with the time off of work or study and travel to Asia.
 We are dedicated to helping qualified applicants, regardless of financial situation, benefit from the transformative personal experience and hands-on cultural learning we offer.

 Every accepted student will receive a scholarship that covers room, board and other expenses during the program.
-Beyond this we ask that participants pay a fee for two sets of tailored uniforms, a bag and a set of eating bowls which will be used throughout the program.
+Beyond this, we ask that participants pay a fee of $500 (USD) for two sets of tailored uniforms, a bag and a set of eating bowls which will be used throughout the program.
 Part of the fee will also help cover travel costs for our volunteer staff who will be assisting students throughout the program

-Participants in the program are responsible for their own transportation to and from China.
+Participants in the program are responsible for their own transportation to and from Asia.

 Program Overview and Objectives

-The objective of the program is to promote understanding of Chinese Buddhism by exposing the participants to the daily life, practice and theory of Buddhism within a traditional Buddhist monastic setting.
+The objective of the program is to promote understanding of Buddhism by exposing the participants to the daily life, practice and theory of Buddhism within a traditional Buddhist monastic setting.

-The Woodenfish HBMLP provides international graduate and undergraduate students as well as any serious dharma practitioners interested in the study of religion, Buddhism and/or Chinese culture first-hand experience with the lifestyle, training, and rituals of contemporary Chinese Buddhist monastics.
-Moreover it includes academic lectures and discussions on Buddhist history and doctrine giving the students the appropriate framework for the experience.
+The Woodenfish HBMLP provides international graduate and undergraduate students as well as any serious dharma practitioners interested in the study of religion, Buddhism and/or traditional Asian culture first-hand experience with the lifestyle, training, and rituals of contemporary East Asian Buddhist monastics.
+Moreover, it includes academic lectures and discussions on Buddhist history and doctrine giving the students the appropriate framework for the experience.